ziglang/zig/doc/langref.md

 TODO

 ### Unreachable Type

 The unreachable type has the name `unreachable`.
 TODO explanation

 ### Void Type

-The void type has the name `void`.
-TODO explanation
+The void type has the name `void`. void types are zero bits and are omitted from codegen.

 ## Expressions